rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####Data management

-We collected millions of measurments associated with thousands of unique micro-organisms across hunderds of patients.
+We collected millions of measurements associated with thousands of unique micro-organisms across hundreds of patients.
 To further complicate this, each micro-organism exists within a taxonomic tree.
 For example, a sample may contain dozens of different E. coli species.

 For analysis, we wanted the ability to aggregate these counts at different level of taxonomic resolution.
-We also needed to couple each count with assocaited patient -metadata, thousands of clinical test results, and pipeline log files (e.g., for count normalization).
+We also needed to couple each count with associated patient -metadata, thousands of clinical test results, and pipeline log files (e.g., for count normalization).

 To deal with this, we used `Postgres` along with two excellent libraries, [`Pandas`](http://pandas.pydata.org/) and [`SQLAlchemy`](http://www.sqlalchemy.org/).
-These three tools alone made it possible to easily weave data sources together via `SQL` queries and immediatly have the output available as a `Pandas` dataframe.
+These three tools alone made it possible to easily weave data sources together via `SQL` queries and immediately have the output available as a `Pandas` dataframe.

-For example, below is a common query required to consolodate data from the various sources: we grab counts for all micro-organisms within a specified patient at a specified taxonomic level of resolution (e.g., species), group by infection ID and sample ID, and sum all counts per group.
+For example, below is a common query required to consolidate data from the various sources: we grab counts for all micro-organisms within a specified patient at a specified taxonomic level of resolution (e.g., species), group by infection ID and sample ID, and sum all counts per group.

 ```python
 def do_something(l,p):